 Very beginner-friendly, the trail consists of several short loops that start and end on the park's paved All-Purpose Trail (APT).
 So, you can try out the mountain bike trail in bite-size pieces, connecting as many or few sections of singletrack as you want, always with a bail-out point nearby on the APT.

-If you ride the entire system of singletrack, plus the connecting All-Purpose Trail, you will ride a little over 12 miles.
+If you ride the entire system of singletrack, plus the connecting sections of All-Purpose Trail, you'll ride a little over 12 miles.

 The trail is open to mountain bikers and hikers.
 To minimize conflicts, the layout and signage is designed so that mountain bikers travel in one direction, while hikers travel in the opposite direction.

-The trail also crosses and overlaps the park's bridle trails in a few places, so observe proper trail etiquette in these places; stop and yield to horses.
+The trail also crosses and overlaps the park's bridle trails in a few places, so observe proper trail etiquette in these areas; stop and yield to horses.

 There is also a do-it-yourself bike fix-it station located here, next to the All-Purpose Trail, near the far end of the grassy area where the Egbert Picnic Shelter is located.
 This station has a bicycle work stand, air pump, plus a selection of common bike repair tools (tire levers, screwdrivers, hex wrenches, open-end wrenches).